-You will find more detailed information in our press releases:
+You can obtain more information in the press releases:

-- press release of 19 May 2020: Professor Christoph Keplinger brings new generation of robots to Germany
+- Press Release from May 19t, 2020: Professor Christoph Keplinger brings new generation of robots to Germany

-- press release of 4 September 2019: Dresden creates ground-breaking interface between technology and medicine
+- Press Release from Sept.
+4th, 2019: Dresden creates ground-breaking interface between technology and medicine

-- press release of 8 April 2019: EKFS wählt die TU Dresden für 40 Mio.
+- Press Release from April 8th, 2019: EKFS wählt die TU Dresden für 40 Mio.
 Euro Förderung aus

-- press release of 30 July 2018: Else Kröner-Fresenius-Zentrum für Klinische Forschung: Fünf medizinische Fakultäten im Rennen um 40 Millionen Euro
+- Press Release from July 30th, 2018: Else Kröner-Fresenius-Zentrum für Klinische Forschung: Fünf medizinische Fakultäten im Rennen um 40 Millionen Euro

-- press release of 2 May 2018: Beste Voraussetzungen für Spitzenleistungen: Mehr Zeit zum Forschen für Ärzte
+- Press Release from May 2nd, 2018: Beste Voraussetzungen für Spitzenleistungen: Mehr Zeit zum Forschen für Ärzte